-It was all the more difficult because you couldn’t see the trail — there were footprints, faux footprints, sled marks, animal tracks, etc. everywhere.
-I had to have my phone out and app up almost all the time.
+It was all the more difficult because you couldn’t see the trail – there were footprints, faux footprints, sled marks, animal tracks, etc. everywhere.
+I had to have my phone out and the app up almost all the time.
 Once my phone fell out of my pocket; thank goodness I noticed it right away and didn’t have to backtrack much.

 I started out on top of the mountain, so initially the path was like walking on a field of snow.
 Soon it dipped into the woods and began to go downhill, but this was harder.
 The snow was softer here and I kept losing the trail and sinking in snow up to my knees.
 It was mentally and physically taxing.
+A horrible trial!

-The trail became switchbacks, and I realized I could navigate from the bottom of one to the bottom of the next to cut the distance I’d be postholing.
+The trail then became switchbacks, and I realized I could navigate from the bottom of one to the bottom of the next to cut the distance I’d be postholing.
 From the looks of the prints I found, others had had the same idea.